kylewm/mf2util/README.md

 Changes
 -------

-All notable changes to this project will be documented in this file.
+All notable changes to this project will be documented here.

+### 0.2.5 - 2015-09-14
+#### Changed

+- minor bugfix: interpret should pass want_json recursively when fetching reply contexts.

 ### 0.2.4 - 2015-09-14